 So one evening, I decided to try a tool I hadn’t used before:

-react-scan — a CLI tool that uncovers real React performance issues.
+npx react-scan .react-scan a CLI tool that uncovers real React performance issues.
 It detects:

 - ✅ Unnecessary re-renders